ray-project/ray/doc/source/rllib/key-concepts.rst

 reinforcement learning: Exploration, inference and training.
 A minimal RL Module can contain a single neural network and define its exploration-, inference- and training logic to only map observations to actions.
-Since RL Modules can map observations to actions, they naturally implement reinforcement learning policies in RLlib and can therefore be found in the :py:class:`~ray.rllib.evaluation.rollout_worker.RolloutWorker`, where their exploration and inference logic is used to sample from an environment.
+Since RL Modules can map observations to actions, they naturally implement reinforcement learning policies in RLlib and can therefore be found in the ``RolloutWorker``, where their exploration and inference logic is used to sample from an environment.
 The second place in RLlib where RL Modules commonly occur is the :py:class:`~ray.rllib.core.learner.learner.Learner`, where their training logic is used in training the neural network.